Img-Diff: Contrastive Data Synthesis for Multimodal Large Language Models: Evaluation and Main Results

 \subsection{Results on the MMVP Benchmark}

 The MMVP benchmark is designed to systematically assess the visual capabilities of MLLMs.
-Its construction method is highly related to differential images: it first collects CLIP-blind pairs, which have similar CLIP features but differ in image content.
+Its data processing method is highly related to image difference: it first collects CLIP-blind pairs, which have similar CLIP features but differ in image content.
 Then, the differences between the images are manually described and question-answer pairs are created.
 Hence, the questions in MMVP is highly relevant to our dataset, as both place significant emphasis on the differences between similar images.
-Figure \ref{tab:mmvp} presents the results on the MMVP benchmark.

-In Figure \ref{tab:mmvp}, we can see that finetuning LLaVA-1.5-7B and MGM-7B with our ``object replacement'' data noticeably improves their performance on the MMVP benchmark.
-After finetuning, the score of LLaVA-1.5-7B surpasses that of LLaVA-1.5-13B.
-Furthermore, the finetuned MGM-7B show a significant improvement in score compared to the original MGM-7B, even exceeding the scores of the SOTA models GPT-4V and Gemini.
-This suggests that our dataset enhances the MLLM's ability to distinguish images with similar CLIP features but different content.
+As shown in \Cref{tab:mmvp}, fine-tuning MLLMs with our ``object replacement'' data significantly improves their performance on the MMVP benchmark.
+After fine-tuning, the score of LLaVA-1.5-7B exceeds that of LLaVA-1.5-13B.
+Furthermore, the fine-tuned MGM-7B shows a significant improvement in score compared to the original MGM-7B, even surpassing the scores of the SOTA models GPT-4V and Gemini by up to 12.
+Additionally, the performance of InternVL2-8B is also enhanced.
+These results suggest that our dataset enhances MLLMs' abilities to distinguish images with similar CLIP features but different content.